 Nonresidential building in August dropped 16 percent to $160.7 billion (annual rate).
 The commercial building categories as a group were considerably weaker for the month, sliding 24 percent.
 Hotel construction in August plunged 35 percent, pausing from the strength of recent months, although August did include the start of a $122 million hotel in New York.

-Stores and warehouses managed to register slight gains in August, rising 3 percent and 2 percent, respectively.
+Stores and warehouses managed to register slight gains in August, rising 3 percent and 2 percent respectively.
 Store construction was helped by the start of a $65 million outlet center in Berkshire Township, Ohio, while warehouse construction received support from a $100 million distribution center in St. Louis.
-The manufacturing plant category in August slipped 2 percent, although it included the $255 million expansion of the General Motors assembly plant in Roanoke, Ind.
+The manufacturing plant category in August slipped 2 percent, although the latest month did include the $255 million expansion of the General Motors assembly plant in Roanoke, Ind.

 The institutional building group in August dropped 11 percent, reflecting declines for the majority of the institutional categories.
 Healthcare facility construction fell 28 percent, retreating from its generally improved activity during the previous four months.
 The largest healthcare projects that reached groundbreaking in August were a $55 million healthcare center addition in Ithaca, N.Y., a $53 million hospital addition in Aurora, Ill., and a $53 million neuroscience center in St. Paul, Minn.